JuliaLang/www.julialang.org/blog/2020/08/invalidations.md

 But SIMD defines a new `convert(Tuple, v::Vec)` method which has greater specificity, and so loading the SIMD package triggers invalidation of everything that depends on the less-specific method `convert(Tuple, ::Any)`.

-As is usually the case, there are several ways to fix this: we could drop the `::Tuple` in the definition of `CallWaitMsg` (it doesn't need to call `convert` if there are no restrictions on the type), or we could assert that `args` is *already* a tuple in `deserialize_msg`, thus informing Julia that it can afford to skip the call to `convert`.
+As is usually the case, there are several ways to fix this: we could drop the `::Tuple` in the definition of `struct CallWaitMsg` (it doesn't need to call `convert` if there are no restrictions on the type), or we could assert that `args` is *already* a tuple in `deserialize_msg`, thus informing Julia that it can afford to skip the call to `convert`.
 This is intended only as a taste of what's involved in fixing invalidations; more extensive descriptions are available in [SnoopCompile's documentation](https://timholy.github.io/SnoopCompile.jl/stable/snoopr/) and the [video](https://www.youtube.com/watch?v=7VbXbI6OmYo).

 But it also conveys an important point: most invalidations come from poorly-inferred code, so by fixing invalidations you're often improving quality in other ways.
 Julia's [performance tips] page has a wealth of good advice about avoiding non-inferrable code, and in particular cases (where you might know more about the types than inference is able to determine on its own) you can help inference by adding type-assertions.